-Failure to introduce products or delays in introducing products could reduce revenue and decrease profitability.
+Restrictions on or our ability to introduce products, or delays in introducing products, could reduce revenue and decrease profitability.
 Regulators also may prohibit us from making therapeutic claims about products, regardless of the existence of research and independent studies that may support such claims.
 These product claim restrictions could prevent us from realizing the potential revenue from some of our products.